krakintgithub/main/roadmap/Readme.md

 - Add 10KRK to a miner, as a bounty to show how the miner works. done
 - Register Krakin't as the sole proprietorship in Canada, Ontario done
 - Coding the miner APP done
+- LinkedIn registration - Needs 7 days of an active account.

 CANCELED:
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - Miner is too simple.